SquishVic/CyberMiga/README.md

 # PCVita
 Laptop meets PS Vita.
 I'm documenting how I've turned an old gaming laptop collecting dust in my closet into a DIY Steam Deck for on-the-go gaming.
+To be clear, this is not cheaper than a steam deck by any meaningful amount, but this was a wonderful way to recycle something that would have gone to waste otherwise.
+Be enviromentally considerate!

 🤍 Where I'm at: Design phase!